kdheepak/blog/content/35-precommit-hooks.md

   templatedir = ~/gitrepos/git-templates
 ```

-You will also need to create a `~/gitrepos/dotfiles/git-templates` folder, with a single folder inside it called `hooks`, with a single file inside it called `pre-commit`.
+You will also need to create a `~/gitrepos/dotfiles/git-templates` folder with a single folder inside it called `hooks`, and with a single executable file inside the `hooks` folder called `pre-commit`.

 ```bash
 $ tree git-templates